MAX-786/hydra-nextjs-frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Setup Plone Backend

+Simply run a plone backend using docker container: [Checkout the Plone 6 doc](https://6.docs.plone.org/install/containers/images/backend.html)

+Add a new Blogs page at home and add some blogs in it.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: